GuckLab/ggf/docs/sec_introduction.rst

-It is a Python implementation of two Matlab scripts by Lars Boyde, *StretcherNStress.m* and *GGF.m*, which are used in the Guck lab to compute optical stress distributions and resulting global geometric factors for spherical and spheroidal objects in the optical stretcher.
+It is a Python implementation of two Matlab scripts by Lars Boyde, *StretcherNStress.m* and *GGF.m*, which are used in the Guck lab to compute optical stress distributions and resulting global geometric factors for dielectric, elastic, and spheroidal objects in the optical stretcher.

 What is an optical stretcher?